SAP-archive/smb-assistant-bot/README.md

 The architecture diagram above illustrate the following components
 * App/Bot: A self-service bot for end users on messing platform such as Facebook Messenger, Line, WhatsApp, WeChat etc, or a chatbot on web, or an application over the voice on a device, such as an Alexa skill.
 * [SAP Conversation AI](#SAP-Conversation-AI): A collaborative end-to-end bot platform for developers.
-* [smb-recast-bot](#smb-recast-bot): The webhook action of analytics questions.
+* [smb-assistant-bot](#smb-assistant-bot): The webhook action of analytics questions.
 * [ERP backend](#ERP-backend): In this sample, it supports SAP Business One, version for SAP HANA and SAP Business ByDesign.
-You can easily extend smb-recast-bot to support S4HANA etc by adding configuration to [intents_mapping.js](https://github.com/B1SA/smb-recast-bot/blob/master/server/lib/config/intents_mapping.js) and handle the login in the /webhooks/login and /webhooks/analytics endpoint in [index.js](https://github.com/B1SA/smb-recast-bot/blob/master/server/index.js).
+You can easily extend smb-assistant-bot to support S4HANA etc by adding configuration to [intents_mapping.js](https://github.com/B1SA/smb-assistant-bot/blob/master/server/lib/config/intents_mapping.js) and handle the login in the /webhooks/login and /webhooks/analytics endpoint in [index.js](https://github.com/B1SA/smb-assistant-bot/blob/master/server/index.js).

 ### [SAP Conversation AI](https://cai.tools.sap/)
 <a href="https://cai.tools.sap/"><img src="https://i.imgur.com/mKxXnBu.png"  alt="recast" width="400" /></a>